Pinank23/CODECRAFT_CS_02/README.md

 ### 🔐 **Multi-Method Encryption**

-Pixel Encryptor offers **5 powerful encryption techniques**, each optimized for different use cases:
+CryptaPixelon offers **5 powerful encryption techniques**, each optimized for different use cases:

 | Method | Speed | Security | Use Case |
 |--------|-------|----------|----------|